lit/lit-element/README.md

   the `render` implementation is a [pure function](https://en.wikipedia.org/wiki/Pure_function) using only the element's current properties to describe the element template.
 This is the only method that must be implemented by subclasses.
-  Note, since `render()` is called by `update()`, setting properties does not trigger `invalidate()`, allowing property values to be computed and validated.
+  Note, since `render()` is called by `update()`, setting properties does not trigger an update, allowing property values to be computed and validated.

-  * `shouldUpdate(changedProperties)` (protected): Implement to control if updating and rendering should occur when property values change or `invalidate` is called.
-The `changedProperties` argument is an object with keys for the changed properties pointing to their previous values.
+  * `shouldUpdate(changedProperties)` (protected): Implement to control if updating and rendering should occur when property values change or `requestUpdate()` is called.
+The `changedProperties` argument is a map with keys for the changed properties pointing to their previous values.
   By default, this method always returns true, but this can be customized as an optimization to avoid updating work when changes occur, which should not be rendered.